Publication Charge Policy

 1. Double-blind: The manuscript will be blinded when sending out for review.
 The author is anonymous to the reviewer and the reviewer is anonymous to the author as well.

 2. One-stage review: The reviewer is involved in the initial review of the manuscript only, i.e. not involved in evaluating the revisions made by the author based on the reviewer’s comments.
-Rather, the Chief Editor carries the manuscript forward following the initial review.
+Rather, the Editor-in-Chief carries the manuscript forward following the initial review.

 3. In rare, controversial and special circumstances; Two-stage review: Those papers that require revision as suggested by the reviewer will be sent back to that same reviewer for him/her to evaluate the manuscript once again after revised re-submission from the author.

 The author has to submit their manuscript according to BHJ policy.

-- All submitted article will undergo international peer review with blinding for two peer reviewers, simultaneously.
+- All submitted article will undergo double-blinded international peer review from two peer reviewers, simultaneously.
 If the decision conflicts between the two, it will be sent to a third peer reviewer.